Aragon-Diego/logseq-cookie-editor/README.md

-# logseq-plugin-starter-template
+# logseq cookie editor
-A quick and easy to use template to get you going from the get go
+A logseq plugin to create, edit and delete cookies